 Sources:

-ONETrack International in Kosovo. http://onetrackinternational.org/kosovo/
+ONETrack International in Kosovo. https://onetrackinternational.org/kosovo/

 Cantwell, N.; Davidson, J.; Elsley, S.; Milligan, I.; Quinn, N. (2012).
 Moving Forward: Implementing the ‘Guidelines for the Alternative Care of Children’.
 UK: Centre for Excellencefor Looked After Children in Scotland. https://www.alternativecareguidelines.org/Portals/46/Moving-forward/Moving-forward-implementing-the-guidelines-no-appendice-1.pdf